TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 curl -fsSL https://github.com/rbenv/rbenv-installer/raw/master/bin/rbenv-doctor | bash
 ~~~

-If you see something *very, very similar* to the message below you are ready to proceed, if not you should seek assistance in the Gitter channel
+If you see something *very, very similar* to the message below you are ready to proceed, if not you should seek assistance in the Gitter channel.

 ~~~bash
 Checking for `rbenv' in PATH: /usr/local/bin/rbenv Checking for rbenv shims in PATH: OK Checking `rbenv install' support: /usr/local/bin/rbenv-install (ruby-build 20180618) Counting installed Ruby versions: none There aren't any Ruby versions installed under `/Users/<YourNameHere>/.rbenv/versions'.
 You can install Ruby versions like so: rbenv install 2.2.4 Checking RubyGems settings: OK Auditing installed plugins: OK